firstpersoncode/mockingjar-lib/README.md

 ### JSON Schema Management

-The library provides comprehensive tools for creating and managing JSON schemas:
+The library provides comprehensive tools for creating and managing JSON schemas through the `Schema` module:

 #### Schema Field Types
 Support for all essential data types with full constraint configuration: